RemoteTechnologiesGroup/RemoteTech/tutorials/firstsat.md

 Right: The position of a satellite in an 80&nbsp;km orbit just before it loses line of sight with KSC.
 {:.caption}

 If you have solar panels, deploy them as soon as you are out of the atmosphere, even if it's a night launch.
 That way, you won't have to worry about running out of power while halfway around Kerbin.
-Communication links only work while the satellite has power, so if you fail to deploy the panels before the satellite goes out of contact, you might not be able to recover it.
+Communication links only work while the satellite has power, so if you fail to deploy the panels before the satellite goes out of contact, you might not be able to recover it one orbit from now.

 ![IMAGE: Flight computer panel after queuing everything](comp_preburn.png){: .left}